mirkoebert/simplejslint/README.md

 # simplejslint
 Simple JS Lint

 Simple tool to check JavaScript (JS) from the command line (BASH).
-This simple tool helps to build an faster WWW.
+This simple tool helps to build an faster WWW by reducing JS and CSS.

 Check following rules set:
 - Bad JS Code